Philippe-C/Getting-and-Cleaning-Data/README.md

 ## Main files for the project

 Caution: we assume that you have saved the R code in your working directory before using it!
-Note: the code itself contains comments of the differents steps required.

 `run_analysis.R`: Allows to proceed with the 5 steps defined above.
 In RStudio, you can launch the code with the R command `source ("run_analysis.R")`.

+Note: the code itself contains comments of the differents steps required.
+Have a look!

 `CodeBook.md`: Contains the list of variables used but also describes the process permitting to clean up the data.